 I also filed copy to NZ Business.
 Because it’s a print magazine, the latest stories won’t see daylight for a few weeks – last month the magazine’s website published a piece I wrote in the middle of 2013 about smartphone apps for business.
 It’s a fast-changing world and I guess an update is already overdue.

 Appearances: Last Tuesday I took part in my first NZ Tech Podcast of 2014.
 It’s a great format where people chat for a little under an hour about the week’s technology news.
 I’m told listeners can hear that we’re having fun recording it.
 In last week’s Podcast I talk to Paul Spain and Wal Reed about the iPads in schools, the new Mac Pro and some neat eight-inch Windows tablets.

 Products: I sent the Motorola Moto G smartphone back the PR company.
 That’s a pity, it’s one of the best Android phones I’ve seen so far and at $300 it’s hardly going to break the bank.
-You can read my thoughts on the phone at digitl.
+You can read my thoughts on the phone.
 I can’t remember the last time I was this keen on an Android device.

 I also took delivery of a leather iPad 2 case from Snugg – a British company.
 I’ll write something about this soon.
-Amazingly it took just three days to get from Bolton to Auckland.
+It took just three days to get from Bolton to Auckland.